phax/ph-diver/README.md

 # News and Noteworthy

+* v1.0.2 - work in progress
+    * Restricted VESID part maximum length to 64
 * v1.0.1 - 2023-11-07
     * Added support for a "Table of contents" per Group ID and Artefact ID.
 * v1.0.0 - 2023-09-13